windsurfer1122/PKG3_calc_hashes/README.md

   * cryptography
   * requests (normally already present)

-On Windows try "pip install <modulename>".<br>
+On Windows try "pip install &lt;modulename&gt;".<br>
-On Linux install the corresponding packages, e.g. Debian python-<modulename> or python3-<modulename>.
+On Linux install the corresponding packages, e.g. Debian python-&lt;modulename&gt; or python3-&lt;modulename&gt;.

 This program is free software: you can redistribute it and/or modify